Lesson 3 of 5

 Practical IV Rules for the Wheel

-3. Be cautious selling into earnings unless you specifically want assignment risk from a potential gap down.
+3. Be careful selling into earnings unless you specifically want to own shares through a potential gap down.
+I avoid it 90% of the time.

 The Earnings Trap

-• Implied volatility reflects how expensive options are -- higher IV means richer premiums for sellers.
+• IV tells you how expensive options are.
+Higher IV = richer premiums for sellers.

-• Use IV Rank (above 50% is ideal) to time your premium-selling entries.
+• Use IV Rank to time your entries.
+Above 50% is the sweet spot -- below 30%, be patient.

 Quick Check